Gotthard railway

 The approaches to the existing tunnel continue to restrict speed and capacity on this important international route, and in 1992 it was decided to build a new lower level route on the Gotthard axis as part of the NRLA project.
-This route involves the construction of the new Gotthard Base Tunnel and Ceneri Base Tunnel.
-The Gotthard Base Tunnel has been completed and was integrated with the existing route in 2016, while the Ceneri Base Tunnel was opened in 2020.
+This route involved the construction of the new Gotthard Base Tunnel and Ceneri Base Tunnel.
+The Gotthard Base Tunnel was completed and integrated into the existing route in 2016, while the Ceneri Base Tunnel opened in 2020.

 History

 Conception

-By the early years of the 1870s, northern Switzerland had a significant network of railways, with links to the adjoining railways of Germany and France.
+By the early 1870s, northern Switzerland had a significant network of railways, with links to the adjoining railways of Germany and France.
 To the west, a line had reached Brig, in the upper Rhone valley, from Lausanne.
-In the centre north, lines linked Olten, Lucerne, Zug and Zürich.
-However no line had yet reached through the Alps to southern Switzerland or the border with Italy, and all north to south rail traffic had to pass either to the west or east of Switzerland, through the Mont-Cenis, Semmering or Brenner railways.
+In the central north, lines linked Olten, Lucerne, Zug and Zürich.
+However, no line had yet reached through the Alps to southern Switzerland or the border with Italy.
+All north-to-south rail traffic had to pass either to the west or east of Switzerland through the Mont-Cenis, Semmering or Brenner railways.

-A north-south route through Switzerland had been discussed as far back as 1848, and an international conference in Bern in 1869 had decided that the best route would be via the valleys of the rivers Reuss and Ticino, linked by a tunnel under the Gotthard Pass.
-The selected route was an ancient one, that had been used by pilgrims and traders since at least the 13th century.
+A north-south route through Switzerland had been discussed as far back as 1848.
+An international conference in Bern in 1869 had decided that the best route would be via the valleys of the rivers Reuss and Ticino, linked by a tunnel under the Gotthard Pass.
+The selected route was an ancient one that pilgrims and traders had used since at least the 13th century.

-Treaties for the construction of the line were made with the Kingdom of Italy, in 1869, and the German Empire, in 1871.
-The Gotthard Railway Company was incorporated in Lucerne (Canton) in 1871.
-The Italian government eventually contributed £2.25 million, with Switzerland and Germany each contributing £1.25 million.
+Treaties for the construction of the line were signed with the Kingdom of Italy, in 1869, and the German Empire, in 1871.
+The Gotthard Railway Company was incorporated in Lucerne in 1871.
+To the overall costs of CHF 238 million (in 1869/71) the Italian government eventually contributed CHF 58 million (£2.25 million), with Germany contributing CHF 30 million (£1.25 million).

 Construction and opening

 Construction of the Gotthard railway started in 1872, and the first lowland sections from Biasca to Locarno and Lugano to Chiasso were opened by 1874.

 The whole line was inaugurated with festivities in Lucerne and Chiasso from 21 May to 25 May 1882.
-Scheduled operation started on 1 June.
+Scheduled operations started on 1 June.
 At the time, the 15003 m Gotthard Rail Tunnel was the world's longest rail tunnel (seconded by the Simplon Tunnel in 1906).
-Soon after construction, the line was secured by the army with fortresses (for instance above Airolo and at Biasca) and ways to block the tunnel in case of an invasion (among others an artificial landslide to block the southern tunnel entrance).
+Soon after construction, the army secured the line with fortresses (for instance, above Airolo, and at Biasca) and ways to block the tunnel in case of an invasion (among others, an artificial landslide to block the southern tunnel entrance).

-At the same time the Aargauische Südbahn completed the section from Rotkreuz to Immensee, which provided a rail link from Aarau.
+At the same time, the Aargauische Südbahn completed the section from Rotkreuz to Immensee, which provided a rail link from Aarau.
 The additional feeder lines from Lucerne to Immensee, and from Zug to Arth-Goldau were completed in 1887.